hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

   in the Zenodo release, and the release as published does not support the extractive setup that F1-over-spans implies.

-**Resolved.** A SQuAD-format conversion of TIGQA (`TIGQA_squad_format.json`, version TIGQA-1.0) supplies 2,108 QA pairs over 433 contexts with `answer_start` offsets -- an order of magnitude more than the .docx yields, and enough for span-extraction F1.
+A SQuAD-format conversion of TIGQA (`TIGQA_squad_format.json`, version TIGQA-1.0) addresses this by supplying 2,108 QA pairs over 433 contexts with `answer_start` offsets — an order of magnitude more than the .docx yields, and enough for span-extraction F1.

 Of those 2,108: